 “But watch yourselves lest your hearts be weighed down with dissipation and drunkenness and cares of this life, and that day come upon you suddenly like a trap.”

 Around 11:35 p.m., I thought I heard the front door shut.
 I get up and walk out of my bedroom to the front of the house and see that the front door is not, in fact, fully shut.
 I call upstairs, "Girls?" - already immediately knowing I had a child who just went outside.
 My 12-year-old, Caroline, answers from somewhere up the stairs.

-Ok Mom.
+“Ok Mom.
 Calm down.
 I am just right on our street,” she replies as if this were still an everyday conversation.

 I call her again.
 I walk outside looking for her.

 I tell her to go sit in the den.
 I am having to pace because I am so angry and have so much adrenaline barreling through my veins.

 She sits on the sofa.
 I am still pacing in the den.